CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/2~GitHub.md

 &nbsp;

 ## Cloning
 Once you have authentication setup you can clone a repository.
 Near the top of the repository you want to clone there is a green button that says **Code** when you click on it, there is an option for HTTPS and SSH choose the one that matches your authentication.
-Copy the provided text and that is the **\<repository\>** you use to clone.
+Copy the provided text which will be the **\<repository\>** you use to clone.

 ## Common Git Commands